-On February 10, 2000, CMGI entered into a merger agreement to acquire uBid inc. for consideration preliminarily valued at \$ 380 million, consisting of: CMGI common stock valued at approximately \$357.7 million, options to purchase CMGI common stock valued at approximately \$18.4 million and estimated direct acquisition costs of \$3.9 million.
+On February 10, 2000, CMGI entered into a merger agreement to acquire uBid inc. for consideration preliminarily valued at \$380 million, consisting of: CMGI common stock valued at approximately \$357.7 million, options to purchase CMGI common stock valued at approximately \$18.4 million and estimated direct acquisition costs of \$3.9 million.
 Since the acquisition has not yet been completed, the actual consideration for the acquisition of uBid can not yet be determined.
 For the purpose of the pro forma financial information included herein, the number of shares of CMGI common stock assumed issued in the acquisition of uBid is approximately 3.0 million.
 This amount is based on the number of shares of uBid common stock outstanding as of February 10, 2000, the date the parties entered into the merger agreement.
 Similarly, the estimated value of the options to purchase CMGI common stock to be issued in the acquisition of uBid is based on an estimate of the options to purchase uBid common stock outstanding on February 10, 2000 that are expected to convert into options to purchase CMGI common stock.
 The actual number of CMGI common shares and stock options to be issued will be based on the actual outstanding uBid common shares and stock options as of the completion of the merger.
 The estimated acquisition related costs consist primarily of investment banker, legal and accounting fees to be incurred by CMGI directly related to the acquisition of uBid.

-On February 14, 2000, CMGI entered into a stock purchase agreement to acquire an approximate 94.1% equity stake in Tallan Inc. for consideration preliminarily valued at \$921.4 million, consisting of: \$20 million of cash, \$695 million of notes payable, bearing interest at 6.5%, maturing twenty days to nine months after closing and payable in cash or CMGI stock at the option of CMGI, options to purchase CMGI common stock valued at approximately \$200.9 million and estimated direct acquisition costs of \$5.5 million.
+On February 14, 2000, CMGI entered into a stock purchase agreement to acquire approximately 94.1% of Tallan, Inc. for consideration preliminarily valued at \$921.4 million, consisting of: \$20 million of cash, approximately \$300 million in notes payable, bearing interest at 6.5%, maturing twenty days from closing, approximately \$395 million in notes payable, bearing interest at 6.5%, maturing six to nine months after closing and payable in cash or CMGI stock at the option of CMGI, options to purchase CMGI common stock valued at approximately \$200.9 million and estimated direct acquisition costs of \$5.5 million.
 Since the acquisition has not yet been completed, the actual consideration for the acquisition of Tallan can not yet be determined.
 The estimated value of the options to purchase CMGI common stock to be issued in the acquisition of Tallan is based on an estimate of the options to purchase Tallan common stock outstanding as of February 14, 2000 that are expected to convert into options to purchase CMGI common stock.
 The actual number of CMGI stock options to be issued will be based on the actual outstanding options to purchase Tallan common stock as of the completion of the merger.
 The estimated acquisition related costs consist primarily of investment banker, legal and accounting fees to be incurred by CMGI directly related to the acquisition of Tallan.